DAI-Lab-HERALD/General-Framework/Framework/Splitting_methods/README.md

   - 'Scenario_type' : This is the name of the Scenario, such as gap acceptance.
   Further keys that might be included, but do not necessarily have to exist:
   - 'location' : This is the location at which the current data was recorded.
+  - 'Unperturbed_input' and 'Unperturbed_output': For samples whose data was perturbed in some form, this two columns would include pandas series (where the indices correpond to the agent names, and contain numpy arrays with the respective agents' trajectories.
+This can be used to overwrite the data in **self.Input_path** and **self.Output_path** (both pandas DataFrames) if some training or testing samples should stay unperturbed.

 ```